 - Make the dressing a few ahead and refrigerate ( keeps 5 days).

-- Make the Quinoa Salad Crunchies ahead (keeps 3 weeks in a sealed container).
+- If making fresh quinoa for this recipe, it is important to let it cool completely, otherwise it will not crisp easily.
+Make the Quinoa Salad Crunchies ahead (keeps 3 weeks in a sealed container).

 - Serving Size: 1 cup without salad topper